Privacy Policy

 • Our employees, agents, representatives and any Data Processors officially contracted to process the data on Our behalf;

-• business partners, suppliers and sub-contractors for the performance of any contract We enter into with you;
+• Business partners, suppliers and sub-contractors for the performance of any contract We enter into with you;

-• analytic and search engine providers that assist us in the improvement and optimisation of Our Website;
+• Analytic and search engine providers that assist us in the improvement and optimisation of Our Website;

-• payment card merchants who comply with PCI/DSS requirements; and
+• Payment card merchants who comply with PCI/DSS requirements; and

-• any other third parties We are legally obliged to disclose your information to.
+• Any other third parties We are legally obliged to disclose your information to.

 We will only disclose your Personal Data to parties who bear sufficient legal responsibility for its protection and who have sufficient privacy and security measures in place to reasonably ensure that it will be protected and handled appropriately.